 The primary purpose of this examination is to demonstrate the student's readiness to write a dissertation in his/her chosen field as part of the overall evaluation of a student's philosophical ability and competence as a condition for admission to Ph.D. candidacy.
 Students prepare for the exam in both the Fall and Spring Semesters, and will be enrolled in two units of Phil 999.
 For this work, a supervisor will be assigned by the Graduate Chair in consultation with the student and with faculty members during the fourth-semester review.
 Two additional members of the Preliminary Examination committee will be named no later than the start of the Fall Semester.

 During the course of work in the Fall Semester, student and supervisor should discuss the prospective dissertation topic.
 Students should present their initial ideas for a dissertation topic at the Dissertation Workshop, usually in November or December.
-Using this presentation as a basis, each third-year student must submit to the Graduate Chair a five-page dissertation proposal by the beginning of the first week of classes in January, suitable for consideration for subsequent submission in the SAS Dissertation Research Fellowship competition.
+Using this presentation as a basis, each third-year student must submit to the Graduate Chair a five-page dissertation proposal by the beginning of the first week of classes in January.

 The chapter-length paper (8,000 to 10,000 words) on the dissertation topic and the 10-page prospectus are due at noon on the first Monday after Spring Break, and the scheduled oral defense is to take place later the same week.
 No extension on the submission of the written work may be granted.
 For students in the J.D.-Ph.D. program, the written work is due on the last day of classes and an oral defense is to take place soon after.